9.4 Raising awareness about global issues

 Transition year is an optional year in secondary school, which may take place as the first of three years in the senior cycle.
 Transition year is discussed further in Chapter 6.1 Youth Policy Governance.
-Several short transition year courses, each designed to be taught over 45 hours, discuss global issues.
+There are several short transition year courses, each designed to be taught over 45 hours and these courses discuss global issues.

-Global Development Issues introduces development issues.
+Global Development Issues is a course for Transition Year students that introduces development issues.
 It engages students in analysis, reflection, and action for local and global citizenship.
 Teachers can choose to teach 3-4 thematic strands: Poverty; Conflict; Gender Inequality; Sustainable Environments; Trade; Health and HIV/AIDS; and Human Rights.
 This transition unit aims to:

 - help students gain knowledge and understanding about the unequal development in our world

 - enable students to become more skilled and independent in researching, analysing and understanding our world

 - foster a positive attitude so that students feel empowered to act to make the world a more equal and just place.